Programmergg/FAPE-IR/README.md

 *The three authors are struggling with their doctoral dissertations.
 Please wait a moment while they work on cleaning the code and providing new directions and suggestions.*

+## :rocket: Future Exploration

+Beyond the current release, we would like to continue exploring the following directions:

+1. **Smaller foundation models for practical deployment.**
+   One important direction is to build more lightweight unified restoration models based on smaller foundation models, such as models around the **1.3B scale**, or even models suitable for **on-device deployment**.
+We believe this is essential for bringing unified low-level restoration from research prototypes to scenarios with real practical value, where efficiency, memory, and deployment cost are critical.

+2. **Understanding and mitigating artifacts in flow-matching-based low-level restoration.**
+   In our experiments on low-level image and video restoration, we observe a very important phenomenon: although model families such as **WAN** and **FLUX** can work well for cross-modal generation, they often suffer from severe **artifacts** under the **image-to-image paradigm** or **video-to-video paradigm** required by low-level restoration.
+This issue appears to be a common problem in large low-level diffusion / flow-matching-style models, and we believe it deserves much deeper investigation.
+Understanding why these artifacts emerge, and how to suppress them without sacrificing generation quality, will be one of our major future focuses.
+   More specifically, taking recent **video foundation models for super-resolution** as an example, current practice often relies on a **two-stage pipeline**: first performing **flow-matching pretraining**, and then applying an additional post-training stage such as **Adversarial Post-Training (APT)** or **Distribution Matching Distillation (DMD)** to obtain better restoration quality.
+In our view, this paradigm is still not aesthetically satisfying from a modeling perspective.
+A more fundamental question is: **why can we not obtain the best restoration performance directly from flow-matching training itself?**
+   We believe this question is highly important for the future of low-level generative restoration.
+If high-quality low-level restoration always depends on extra post-training, refinement, or distillation stages, then the overall framework becomes less unified, less elegant, and harder to analyze.
+In contrast, achieving strong results **directly from the original FM objective** would be much cleaner and more principled.
+This may require better low-level objectives, better noise / trajectory design, or restoration-oriented training strategies specifically tailored to image-to-image and video-to-video settings.

+3. **Unified autoregressive and unified diffusion paradigms for low-level vision.**
+   Another important direction is to explore whether low-level image and video restoration can be realized in a more truly **unified autoregressive** manner, as well as in a more principled **unified diffusion** framework.
+We hope to study how these two paradigms can better support unified low-level understanding, planning, and generation, and whether they can offer cleaner, simpler, and more scalable solutions for restoration tasks.

+4. **Combining low-level restoration, unified models, and reinforcement learning.**
+   We are also interested in exploring how **low-level restoration**, **unified foundation models**, and **reinforcement learning** can be connected together.
+We believe this may open up new opportunities for better long-horizon optimization, adaptive restoration strategies, and more intelligent decision-making in both image and video restoration systems.

+We will continue maintaining this repository and update it as these directions become more mature.

 ---

 ## 🚩 New Features/Updates